-7.1 Statutory Requirements
+8.1 Statutory Requirements

-State statute requires the establishment of a multidisciplinary treatment planning process for certain Juveniles who are the subject of a court proceeding.
+State statute requires the establishment of a multidisciplinary treatment planning process for certain juveniles who are the subject of a court proceeding.
 As a part of the planning process the team is required to develop an individualized service plan.
-The Department is required to develop a comprehensive assessment process which will be the basis for the development of the plan.